A-Level-Personal-Code-Collab/PirateGame/README.md

 ✅|About Page||
 ✅|Tutorial page ||
-✅| Patch notes | Backdated patch notes not transcribed ❌| Create new game
+✅| Patch notes | Backdated patch notes not transcribed ✅| Create new game
-❌| Join game | front page to enter GameID located at /play ❌| Sheet builder
+✅| Join game | front page to enter GameID located at /play ❌| Sheet builder
 ❌| Lobby
 ❌| Gameplay
 ❌| Results
 ❌| Deployment scripts

+### The following new features are being worked on
+🏗️ Projector view to display game progress on a big screen